wakululuu/tp/docs/UserGuide.md

 Shows a list of all shifts in the McScheduler, including the roles needed and workers assigned to each shift.

 Format: `shift-list`

+* Additional parameters after the command `shift-list` will throw an `Unexpected argument` error.
+    * e.g. `shift-list asdf` will return the following error: `Unexpected argument for command "shift-list": asdf`.

 ### Locating shifts by day or time: `shift-find`